 • CBD (Cannabidiol): The leading ingredient that is most abundant in hemp plants is CBD.

-• CBN (Cannabinol): CBN works with the body’s CB2 receptor within the endocannabinoid system known for boosting the immune system.
+• CBN (Cannabinol) works with the body’s CB2 receptor within the endocannabinoid system thought to help boost the immune system.

-• CBC (Cannabichromene): CBC is very scarce in the hemp plant, so a proprietary blend of these ingredients are used to maximize effectiveness.
+• CBC (Cannabichromene) is very scarce in the hemp plant, so a proprietary blend of these ingredients are used to maximize effectiveness.

-• CBG (Cannabigerol): CBG has been growing in popularity as CBD gains more traction.
+• CBG (Cannabigerol) has been growing in popularity as CBD gains more traction.

-Full spectrum CBD provides stronger effects at higher doses because it uses compounds from the whole hemp plant, including additional cannabinoids, terpenes, and flavonoids instead of only CBD.
+Full spectrum CBD provides stronger effects at higher doses because it uses compounds from the whole hemp plant.
+This includes additional cannabinoids, terpenes, and flavonoids instead of only CBD.
 The active compounds are extracted so that they can work together and enhance the benefits provided by each cannabinoid.
-When these cannabinoids and compounds work with each other in this way, they create what is called the entourage effect.
-The phrase now commonly refers to the compounds present in hemp plants working in concert to create the sum of all parts that leads to the magic of cannabis.
+Working with these cannabinoids and compounds together, a full spectrum product is the result.
+This combination creates what is called the entourage effect.
+The phrase now commonly refers to the compounds present in hemp plants working in concert to create the sum of all parts.
+This is considered to be more effective.

-Now that we’ve explained full spectrum, you may be curious as to what CBD isolate is.
-A CBD isolate is actually exactly what it sounds like – just the CBD without the other cannabinoids, flavonoids, or terpenes.
-The process involved in formulating an isolate actually requires more work to achieve that level of purity, usually resulting in around 90%.
+Now that explains full spectrum CBD.
+You may now be curious what CBD isolate is.
+A CBD isolate is actually exactly as it sounds.
+Isolated CBD is just the CBD molecule, without the other cannabinoids, flavonoids, or terpenes.
+Formulating an isolate actually requires more work to achieve a 90% level of purity.
+This is the industry norm.
 However, potency does not necessarily equal having more benefits.
-You may be wondering why someone would choose this method over full spectrum; typically isolates are selected for cooking or adding to food and beverages.
-This will often dilute the smell or flavor, which some find unappealing.
+You may wonder why someone would choose this method over full spectrum?
+Typically isolates are selected for cooking or adding to food and beverages.
+Adding the isolate to other substances will often dilute the smell or flavor of the hemp, which some find unappealing.

 Earlier, we also mentioned broad spectrum CBD.
-Much like full spectrum, products that have this label will also include CBD cannabidiol with all of the other compounds found in hemp.
+Much like full spectrum, products that have this label also include CBD (cannabidiol) with all the other compounds found in hemp.
 But there is one big ingredient that’s missing, and that’s THC.
-However, the entourage is still possible because of its inclusion of flavonoids as well as terpenes.
+Broad spectrum products are considered better than isolate products but less effective than full spectrum products.
+Broad spectrum products include flavonoids as well as terpenes.
 You can think of this one as a hybrid between isolate and full spectrum because it’s right there in the middle.
 Since it contains the compounds from the whole hemp plant without the THC, it is highly unlikely to cause any false positive drug test results.